 Where to Stay in Saint John for Sightseeing

-- Delta Hotels by Marriott Saint John: 3.5-star hotel, connected to Market Square shopping mall, modern decor, indoor pool and whirlpool.
+Delta Hotels by Marriott Saint John is also in the central area and connected to Market Square shopping mall.
+Its modern rooms are moderately priced, and there's an indoor pool and whirlpool.

 Newly-renovated rooms at the Holiday Inn Express & Suites - Saint John are affordable, and breakfast is included, as well as parking.
 It also has a pool and hot tub.

 For a budget option outside of the city center, just off Route 1 and near the Irving nature Park, choose Econo Lodge & Suites, which also serves a free breakfast.